zonemaster/zonemaster/docs/internal/maintenance/SystemTesting.md

          > Zonemaster logotype.

    6. Install Zonemaster CLI
-      1. Follow the prerequisites section of [installation.md](https://github.com/zonemaster/zonemaster-cli/blob/master/docs/Installation.md) to the letter.
+      1. Follow the prerequisites section of the [installation instruction](../../public/installation/zonemaster-cli.md) to the letter.
       2. Install the preliminary distribution tarball for zonemaster-backend.